ck3mp3r/nuop/README.md

 # nuop
 Nushell Operator

+⚠️ **Work in Progress** ⚠️

+This project is currently under active development and is not yet ready for production use.
+Breaking changes may occur frequently as we iterate on the design and implementation.
+Please use with caution and expect the API and functionality to evolve significantly.

 ## Overview

 The Nushell Operator (nuop) is a Kubernetes operator that enables you to build custom controllers using [Nushell](https://www.nushell.sh/) scripts.
 Instead of writing controllers in traditional programming languages, you can define reconciliation logic using Nushell's powerful shell scripting capabilities.